 A credit card allows you to borrow money for purchases.
 The bank gives you a , which is the maximum amount the lender will allow you to spend on your card.
 If you pay your balance in full each month, there’s often no cost to you for using the card.
 If you carry a balance from month to month, you’ll pay interest.
 The interest rate, expressed as , depends on your credit history and the type of card.

-One rule of thumb for building a strong credit history is to spend no more than 30 percent of your available credit line.
-That means being mindful of your spending; if you use your card as ready cash, you can burn through your available credit in a hurry.
-Keep your card for planned purchases, take your time hunting down the best deals and make sure you have a plan to pay off the purchase before you swipe.
+Lenders want to be sure you don’t spend more than you can pay back.
+One rule of thumb for building a strong credit history is to spend no more than 30 percent of your credit limit.
+If you regularly use your card to cover purchases that you haven’t budgeted for, you can burn through your available credit in a hurry.
+Keep your card for planned purchases, take your time finding the best deals and make sure you have a plan to pay off the purchase before you buy it.

 Pay on time

 Just one missed or late payment can have costly consequences.
 It can lead to late fees, interest charges and, in some cases, a higher APR.
 Beyond that, late payments have the potential to ding your credit score, which can hurt your ability to get loans at favorable rates in the future.
 You may be able to set up automatic payments through your bank’s online site or mobile app to make sure you pay on time.